harendra21/ciblade/README.md

 ### Installation Process

  1. Clone this repository to your local server by "git clone https://github.com/harendra21/ciblade.git"
- 2. Hit the url by broswer "http://localhost/ciblade"
+ 2. Hit the url by browser "http://localhost/ciblade"

  ### Usage